jenkinsci/42crunch-security-audit-plugin/README.md

 API contracts must follow the OpenAPI Specification (OAS) (formely Swagger).
 Both OAS v2 and v3, and both JSON and YAML formats are supported.

-You can create a free 42Crunch account at https://platform.42crunch.com/register, and then configure the plugin.

 ## Quick start

 1. Install the plugin.